 Check on transportation regulations.

-For the vast majority of these souvenirs from Italy, there is absolutely no issue with bringing them back yourself in your checked luggage–but for food items, be sure to double-check any necessary regulations before packing up to leave Italy.
+For the majority of these souvenirs from Italy, there is absolutely no issue with bringing them back yourself in your checked luggage.

-For Americans like us, check the TSA regulations here.
+For Americans like us, check the USDA regulations here.

 Check on shipping costs if necessary.

-If you’re carrying back something particularly fragile, heavy, or potentially regulated, it’s definitely worth at least inquiring about the cost of shipping–many small businesses and artisans in Italy are able and willing to ship their goods abroad.
+If you’re carrying back something particularly fragile, heavy, or potentially regulated, it’s definitely worth at least inquiring about the cost of shipping.

 … and leave extra space in your bag!